ABSanthosh/SWENG-881--Course-Project/Readme.md

     - `F`: an exploratory test that is part of the FedEx Tour
     - `I`: an exploratory test that is part of the Intellectual Tour
     - `L`: an exploratory test that is part of the Landmark Tour
-  - `33` represents the unique test number that is part of the preceding categorizations.
+  - `33`: represents the unique test number that is part of the preceding categorizations.
 - **Unique Requirement Identifiers**
   - Requirements targeting the CSVWriter functionality are formatted with REQ-W-XX where XX represents the requirement number
-  - Requirements targeting the CSVReader functionality are formatted with REQ-W-XX where XX represents the requirement number
+  - Requirements targeting the CSVReader functionality are formatted with REQ-R-XX where XX represents the requirement number
 - **Unique Block Identifiers** - For Input Domain Testing, each input variable is partitioned into blocks.
 Those blocks are uniquely numbered with a character representing the input variable and a number representing the partition number.

 **GitHub Structure**